ontology-cbg/ontology-cbg.github.io/source/tutorial.rst

         * Navigate to 'DNAbarcode_tutorial/fastq_file' and 'open' that folder
         * Verify that the number of .fastq files is correct (1) and the number of reads is 17,912 then click forward arrow

     b.
+In 'Select Reference Library', if the 'Current Reference Library' is blank, download BOLDistilled via the 'Download BOLDistilled' button.
+After there is a reference library there, then proceed.
+    c.
 At *Bioinformatic Analysis* stage, verify that your sequence (.fastq) file and reference library are correct, then select **Start Analysis**; the analysis should compelte in under 10 minutes on most computers.
+After analysis has completed, click the forward arrow.
+    d.
+Explore the various summary metrics and graphs on the next page
+    e.
+On the next page, type your email and the desired BOLD project code and then click *Submit data package* (note, the tutorial data will not go to BOLD)
+    f.
+The *RUN SUMMARY* page summarises the details of the completed run.

+    ..
+Forward arrow should not be clickable before analysis has completed.

 ^^^^^^^^^^^^^
 Advanced user
 ^^^^^^^^^^^^^

+*Note: Before beginning, ensure the ONTOLOGY workspace does not contain a folder called DBC999*.

+Open ONTOLOGY and select **DNA Barcoding**.
+Then, select the Rocket Ship logo at the bottom right to launch the advanced used module.

+1. **PREPARE**

+    a.
+For *Run name*, you can enter anything you'd like, but we suggest *DBC_Advanced_Tutorial*
+    b.
+In the **Kit Info** fields, enter **DBC999** as the batch ID and leave the marker as COI and the primer as AR01.
+    c.
+Check boxes 1 and 2 for 'Plate(s)'
+    d.
+Select upload metadata and then select the 'DNAbarcode_tutorial/metadata' folder; both will be uploaded
+    e.
+Select specimen images, then select the 'DNAbarcode_tutorial/specimen_images' folder
+    f.
+Select 'DNAbarcode_tutorial/array images'
+    g.
+Click the next arrow, and then review the Run Summary.
+Once complete, click the forward arrow to proceed to **Analyze**

+2. **ANALYZE**

+*Analyze is identical to the full walkthrough; see above*

+.. link to above?

 --------------
 Metabarcoding
 --------------

 The metabarcoding tutorial uses example data found 'here'.
 Like the DNA barcoding tutorial data, th insects collected by Paul Hebert via Malaise traps in December 2024.
 A single UMI plate was used, with 30 samples, each replicated three times.

+(Under development)

+Open ONTOLOGY and select **Metabarcoding**.

 ..
 Link to come.